Skip to main content

 Accepting Input Text

-Speech generation predictors should accept an input text str:
+Text-to-speech functions should accept an input text str:

 generate_speech.py